Diaz rejoins Milan on two-year loan from Real Madrid

 He won his first cap for Spain in June when he started and scored in a 4-0 friendly win over Lithuania, a match where Luis Enrique was forced to call up his country's under-21 squad en masse.
 Sergio Busquet's positive COVID-19 test in the build-up to Euro 2020 left La Roja's senior team in isolation.

 "Happy to be back.
-Thank you for all the love I have received," Diaz posted on his Twitter account.
+Thank you for all the love I have received," Diaz said.